wzhorton/PolyaGammaHybridSamplers.jl/README.md

 data = rand(pg)
 ```

---**The current plan is for the hybrid sampler to require integers for the $b$ parameter**.-- However, the underlying *normal approximation* and *saddle-point sampler* routines do support non-integer inputs.
-Additionally, the type of sampler can controlled by including, for example, `SADDLEPOINT` as an argument:
+The type of sampler can controlled by including, for example, `SADDLEPOINT` as an argument:

 ```julia
 pg = PolyaGammaHybridSampler(4, 1.5, SADDLEPOINT)
 data = rand(pg)
 ```
-Other valid options include `HYBRID`, `DEVROYE`, and `NORMALAPPROX`.
-But be careful as no warning about the approximation quality or efficiency will be given.
+Other valid options include `DEVROYE`, `NORMALAPPROX`, `GAMMAMIXTURE`, and `DEVROYEGAMMAMIXTURE`.
+But be careful as no warning about the approximation quality or efficiency will be given if the sampler is forced to use a technique that is not appropriate for the given parameters.

-Perhaps in the future the *approximate technique* or the *gamma mixture* sampler will be implemented, maybe even with some clever multiple dispatching.
-However, this seems unlikely given that the vast majority of applications using the Pólya-Gamma distribution involve integer $b$, not to mention that the efficiency benefits of the *alternative technique* are pretty small and the fact that truncating the gamma mixture is "dangerous" according to [Polson et al. (2013)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001).

 # License Issue and Merging with Distributions.jl

-This package is effectively a translation of the original [Polson et al. (2013)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001) C++ code in the  package [BayesLogit](https://cran.r-project.org/web/packages/BayesLogit/index.html), including the later developments described in [Windle et al. (2014)](https://arxiv.org/abs/1405.0506).
+This package is largly a translation of the original [Polson et al. (2013)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001) C++ code in the  package [BayesLogit](https://cran.r-project.org/web/packages/BayesLogit/index.html), including the later developments described in [Windle et al. (2014)](https://arxiv.org/abs/1405.0506).
 Some structural inspiration is also taken from the Julia packages [PolyaGammaDistribution.jl](https://github.com/currymj/PolyaGammaDistribution.jl) (`currymj`), [PolyaGammaSamplers.jl](https://github.com/igutierrezm/PolyaGammaSamplers.jl) (`igutierrezm`), and [AugmentedGaussianProcesses.jl](https://github.com/theogf/AugmentedGaussianProcesses.jl) (`theogf`).
 All of these packages are licensed under the GPL-3.0 license, except for [AugmentedGaussianProcesses.jl](https://github.com/theogf/AugmentedGaussianProcesses.jl) which is licensed under the [MIT "Expat" license](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/LICENSE.md).
 Therefore, the `PolyaGammaHybridSamplers.jl` package is necessarily licensed under GPL-3.0.
 The question of whether this code can merged into [Distributions.jl](https://github.com/JuliaStats/Distributions.jl/) has likely been answered in this [GitHub issues thread](https://github.com/JuliaStats/Distributions.jl/issues/1440) started by `theogf`: the MIT license of Julia's base environment conflicts with the GPL-3.0 requirements, so probably not.